Kim Potter guilty of manslaughter in Daunte Wright's death

 Caption

-In this screen grab from video, former Brooklyn Center Police Officer Kim Potter testifies in court, Friday, Dec.
-17, 2021 at the Hennepin County Courthouse in Minneapolis, Minn.
-Potter is charged with first and second-degree manslaughter in the April 11 shooting of Daunte Wright, a 20-year-old Black motorist, following a traffic stop in the Minneapolis suburb of Brooklyn Center.
+In this screen grab from video, Hennepin County Judge Regina Chu presides over court Thursday Dec.23, 2021, in the trial of former Brooklyn Center police Officer Kim Potter at the Hennepin County Courthouse in Minneapolis, Minn.
+Jurors on Thursday convicted Potter of two manslaughter charges in the killing of Daunte Wright, a Black motorist she shot during a traffic stop after she said she confused her gun for her Taser.
 (Court TV, via AP, Pool)

 Credit: Uncredited